Furda/sorting-hat/README.md

-# The Sorting Hat Chatbot?
+# The Sorting Hat Chatbot

 The sorting hat chatbot is will ask you a few questions to determine what is the house that best fit you.
 The available houses are Gryffindor, Hufflepuff, Ravenclaw, and Slytherin.